 With the knowledge provided here you will have a much richer experience in our reviews, so without further ado, let’s dig into the most common clothing materials!

-On the other hand, all these perks come at a cost as you have to sacrifice other qualities in the process.
+On the other hand, all these perks come at a cost, as you have to sacrifice other qualities in the process.
 Compared to natural materials, synthetics are harsh (meaning not as soft), less breathable, (occasionally) smelly, sticky at contact with sweat, and way less environmental-friendly.

-This is what you can generally expect from synthetic materials.
 Still, each and one of them has different characteristics that we now present to you.
 We focus only on the most popular ones; those that you will most likely encounter while shopping.

 Polyester is a series of plastics, the most popular being polyethylene terephthalate (PET).
 The synthesis and production can get quite complicated so we will skip it for now, still, you can learn more about the process here.